-Dance Movement Psychotherapy (DMP) enables us to not be bound by words, causing us to think deeply and reflect on our past, present, and future.
-This can be challenging, but in a supportive therapeutic environment, it is a necessary aspect in order for us to grow and live to our true potential.
+Dance Movement Psychotherapy (DMP) enables us to not be bound by words, causing us to think deeply and reflect on our past, present, and future using both verbal and non verbal language.

 You do not need to be a dancer or have a performance history in order to access DMP.
 It is a bespoke therapy, putting you at the centre of the movement process, therefore is guided by you.

 What to expect: